agenixframework/agenix-playwright-grid/README.md

 - See the repository license.

-## Pinning Playwright version and Chromium flags
+## Pinning Playwright version and browser flags

-You can pin the Playwright version used by worker images and control Chromium launch flags via docker-compose.
+You can pin the Playwright version used by worker images and control per-browser launch flags and Firefox preferences via docker-compose.

 Workers print the Playwright version at startup to the container logs (both the configured env value and the detected installed NPM package version).